larkintuckerllc/starter-kit/quick-start-0-2-0/README.md

 2. Comment the *kubernetes* provider block labeled with *FOR IMPORT ONLY*

-3. Uncomment  the *kubernetes* provider block labeled with *FOR POST-IMPORT ONLY*
+3. Uncomment the *kubernetes* provider with no comments

 **note**: The Terraform *import* command does not support variables in provider blocks